bofh69/spoolman2slicer/README.md

 The templates are quite advanced.
 Follow the link above to jinja2 to read its documentation.

+The [Jinja Playground](https://github.com/bofh69/jinja-playground) program can help when editing the templates, by providing instant feedback.

 ## The variants argument

 When using the `--variants` argument should have two more mora values,